oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 _**Note:** If you're coming to this section from an external link, please make sure to scroll up and read this entire wiki page carefully, not just this section.
 There's a lot of useful information on the rest of the page, including a FAQ and a section describing selection criteria.
 Thanks!_

+**IMPORTANT:** We are still working on finalizing this list.
+Please don't act on it yet, since it is still changing.
+We'll send a link to oppia-gsoc-announce@ and remove this message once it's ready.

 The following is a list of Oppia's 2022 GSoC project ideas.
 (Please note that all mentor assignments listed below are provisional, and may change depending on which proposals are eventually accepted.)

 You are welcome to choose among these ideas, or propose your own!
 However, if you're planning to propose something original, it's essential to engage with the Oppia community in order to get feedback and guidance to improve the proposal.
 We also recommend taking a look at [Oppia's mission](https://github.com/oppia/oppia/wiki/Oppia's-Mission) and seeing if there is a natural way to tie your idea to the Oppia project's goals, otherwise it might not be a good fit at this time.